 All bus routes that travel through the Catastrophic area will be cancelled.

-Depending on which fire weather district is impacted, bus route cancellations may affect our school.

 Families are encouraged to enact their Bushfire Survival Plan on Catastrophic fire danger rating days.
 On such days, children should never be left at home alone or in the care of older children.

 For those of us living in a bushfire prone area, the Country Fire Authority (CFA) advises that when Catastrophic days are forecast, the safest option is to leave the night before or early on the morning of the Catastrophic day.

-As part of preparing our school for potential hazards such as fire, we have updated and completed our Emergency Management Plan and [insert other relevant preparedness actions – i.e. reprioritised any maintenance works that may assist in preparing for the threat of fire and cleared our facility’s grounds and gutters].
+As part of preparing our school for potential hazards such as fire, we have updated and completed our Emergency Management Plan and reprioritised any maintenance works that may assist in preparing for the threat of fire and cleared our facility’s grounds and gutters.

 What can parents do?

-Make sure your family’s bushfire survival plan is up-to-date and includes alternative care arrangements in the event that our school is [include as relevant - relocated, undertaking remote and flexible learning and/or closed] due to elevated fire danger or a Catastrophic fire forecast.
+Make sure your family’s bushfire survival plan is up-to-date and includes alternative care arrangements in the event that our school is closed due to elevated fire danger or a Catastrophic fire forecast.
 Further information can be found on the CFA’s website.

 Ensure we have your current contact details, including your mobile phone numbers.
-Keep in touch with us by [include as relevant - reading our newsletters, checking our website [insert URL], by talking to your child’s teacher or any other member of the teaching staff about our emergency management plan.]
+Keep in touch with us by reading our newsletters, checking our website www.toolambaps.vic.edu.au by talking to your child’s teacher or any other member of the teaching staff about our emergency management plan.

 Most importantly at this time of year, if you’re planning a holiday or short stay in the bush or in a coastal area, you should check warnings in advance of travel and remain vigilant during your stay.
 If your child is old enough, talk to them about bushfires and your family’s Bushfire Survival Plan.